RDR2Blackwater/SimCLR-v1/README.md

 ![](pics/bug.png)

 I have no idea about why it happens.
-Though multiple ReLU activation functions won't change the origin value, it may delay the forward process during training.
+Though multiple ReLU activation functions won't change the original value, it may delay the forward process during training.

 ## References: